Disclosure: This article contains affiliate links. We may earn a commission from purchases at no extra cost to you, which helps our travel content.

 Skylar Garcia

-This post is exactly what I needed!
-I'm heading to Bangalore next month for a tech conference and was worried it would be all business parks and office buildings.
-Had no idea about Tipu Sultan's Summer Palace - definitely adding that to my itinerary.
-Did you find it easy to get around to these historical sites using public transport or would you recommend hiring a driver?
+This is EXACTLY what I needed to read!
+I'm heading to Bangalore for a tech conference next month and was worried it would be all business parks and no culture.
+Definitely adding Bangalore Palace to my itinerary now.
+Did you find it easy to get around between these historical sites?
+I'll probably only have 2-3 free days.

 Skylar Garcia